Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Once the defects have been identified and assessed, you should contact the builder or contractor who carried out the work.
 You should provide them with a copy of the expert report and request that they rectify the defects.
 The builder or contractor may agree to rectify the defects at their own cost.
 If they refuse to rectify the defects, you may need to consider legal action to enforce your rights.

 Under the Home Building Act, you may commence proceedings for a breach of statutory warranties within 2 to 6 years from the completion of the work.
+This means latent defects discovered years after practical completion may still be claimable if they constitute major defects within the six-year statutory warranty period.
 The Design and Building Practitioners Act also imposes a duty of care on builders to avoid economic loss caused by defects in or related to a building for which the work is done.
 You may be entitled to damages for the breach of this duty.

 If you have received a payment claim under the Building and Construction Industry Security of Payment Act, you may set-off the cost of defects rectification from any payment claimed by the builder or contractor.